jamesmontemagno/Xamarin.Plugins/README.md

 Each plugin has a README with more information on what they contain.

-* Settings : Cross platform settings for iOS, Android, Windows Phone, and Windows Store
+* **Settings**: Cross platform settings for iOS, Android, Windows Phone, and Windows Store
-* Text To Speech: Cross platform text to speech funcationlaity on iOS, Android, and Windows Phone
+* **Text To Speech**: Cross platform text to speech funcationlaity on iOS, Android, and Windows Phone
-* Vibrate for Xamarin.Forms: Cross platform device vibration on iOS, Android, and Windows Phone
+* **Vibrate for Xamarin.Forms**: Cross platform device vibration on iOS, Android, and Windows Phone
-* Messages_Sample : This is a simple test PCL NuGet to show anyone how easy it is to get a NuGet up and running.
+* **Messages_Sample**: This is a simple test PCL NuGet to show anyone how easy it is to get a NuGet up and running.
 It uses an example of a stubbed out class and also a linked file class with #if's throughout it.
-* Messages_Production: In the works
+* **Messages_Production**: In the works

 ## How PCL's Work!